 Summer Employment Paperwork

 There are a number of forms to be completed to hire summer help.
 The type of paperwork depends on the new employee's status as a student, as well as their work history with the College.
 All student employees who have not worked on campus during the school year must fill out their hiring paperwork.
 Supervisors must return a completed copy of the Summer Student Data Form for each student employee to Student Employment Services at the Center for Career Development.
-If the employee is a Gettysburg College graduating senior, the supervisor should contact Human Resources regarding the appropriate paperwork.
+For payroll purposes Gettysburg College graduated seniors will be considered a student employee until September 1, 2015.

 On-Campus Summer Housing

 On-campus summer housing can greatly simplify transportation and living for those who need to remain close to campus for a job, internship, research position, or summer classes.
 Some summer positions provide free housing only if the student is REQUIRED to live on campus (i.e. "senior" research assistants in the sciences, Resident Assistants, etc.).
 Students will be instructed to contact their supervisor to find out whether their position qualifies them for free housing.
-Departments are not permitted to “pay” for summer housing for those students who are not required to live on campus; however, departments may offer students a signing bonus to help supplement their expenses, including summer housing.
-Please keep in mind that the signing bonus is subject to tax and students can choose to spend that money however they want.
+Departments are not permitted to pay for summer housing for those students who are not required to live on campus; however, departments may offer students a signing bonus, at their discretion.
+Please keep in mind that the signing bonus is subject to tax which will be deducted first, and the remaining amount will be included in the student's regular paycheck on or after June 12.
 For more information on summer housing (locations, eligibility and verification, fees, and the application process) go to the Residence Life website.
-The application deadline for on-campus summer housing is Friday, April 18th, 2014.
+The application deadline for on-campus summer housing is Friday, April 17th, 2015.

 Summer Employment Search Methods